tsundoku/tsundoku.github.io/README.md

 Q - *how big is the software team?*
 A - 4 people when I started, 8 people now
-A - but I also work on-site with banks and insurers, last year I was at FNB / RMB every other day
+A - but I'm often on-site with banks and insurers

 Q - *what is good code?*
 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem